jaja360/jaja360.github.io/content/en/publication/gareau_lemire-SPE25/index.md

 summary: ''
 abstract: |
   When sharing or logging numerical data, we must convert binary floating-point numbers into their decimal string representations.
-For example, $\pi$ as a 32-bit number becomes 3.1415927.
+For example, the number $\pi$ might become 3.1415927.
 Engineers have perfected many algorithms for producing such accurate, short strings.
-To our knowledge, no up-to-date comparison of these methods has appeared in the literature.
-We present an empirical comparison.
-Cutting-edge techniques like Schubfach and Dragonbox achieve up to a tenfold speedup over Steele and White's Dragon4.
-Maybe surprisingly, none of the implementations we surveyed consistently produced the shortest possible string.
-We find that standard library implementations in languages such as C++ and Swift can execute up to 50% more instructions than the fastest methods.
+We present an empirical comparison across diverse hardware architectures and datasets.
+Cutting-edge techniques like Schubfach and Dragonbox achieve up to a tenfold speedup over Steele and White’s Dragon4, executing as few as 210 instructions per conversion compared to Dragon4’s 1500–5000 instructions.
+Maybe surprisingly, none of the implementations we surveyed consistently produced the shortest possible strings—some generate outputs up to 30% longer than optimal.
+We find that standard library implementations in languages such as C++ and Swift execute significantly more instructions than the fastest methods, with performance gaps varying across CPU architectures and compilers.
+We suggest some optimization targets for future research.

 # Links
 url_pdf: ''